HOW TO MEASURE

 - Side Clearance ML & MR: Measure from the edge of the facing to the nearest light fixture, door, corner, or window on Left side (ML) and Right side (MR).

-If you are not replacing a wood fireplace mantel but rather installing a new fireplace surround, you will need to check your local building codes or fire safety department to obtain the minimum distance allowed from the fireplace opening to the fireplace surround.
+If you are not replacing an existing wood fireplace mantel but rather installing a new fireplace surround, you will need to check your local building codes or with you local fire department to obtain the minimum distance allowed from the fireplace opening to the fireplace surround.

 Fireplace Mantel Tips